 If you aren’t familiar with this delightful biography of Sun Ra by Chris Raschka, you should be.
 Learn about the ways that this book is a perfect mentor text, and hear about the writing process from the author.

-Join us every Tuesday for the Slice of Life Story Challenge!
+Calling all teachers and students!
+Join us for the March Classroom Slice of Life Story Challenge!

-In case you missed it, a recap of our Work Smarter, Not Harder Blog Series.
+In cased you missed it, here’s a round up of our posts.